leanprover/adt/README.md

   * `dGetElem?`: `x[m]ᵈ?`
   * `dGetElem!`: `x[m]ᵈ!`

-The `IndexMap` file is an example use case of the `Mapy` class.
+The `IndexMap` file is an example use case of the `MapLike` class.
 We also included a utility that automatically generates equational theorems for functions that return structure instances.
 This utility is used by `IndexMap`.